awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 For information about restrictions on header usage, see [Headers](lambda-requirements-limits.md#lambda-header-restrictions)\.

 **requestId \(read\-only, viewer response events only\)**
 An encrypted string that uniquely identifies a request\.
 The `requestId` value also appears in CloudFront access logs as the `x-edge-request-id`\.
-For more information, see [Access Logs](AccessLogs.md) and [Web Distribution Log File Format](AccessLogs.md#BasicDistributionFileFormat)\.
+For more information, see [Configuring and Using Access Logs](AccessLogs.md) and [Web Distribution Log File Format](AccessLogs.md#BasicDistributionFileFormat)\.

 **request – One of the following:**
 + Viewer response – The request that CloudFront received from the viewer and that might have been modified by the Lambda function that was triggered by a viewer request event